alexandreaquiles/scrum-guide/README.md

 The same definition guides the Development Team in knowing how many Product Backlog items it can select during a Sprint Planning.
 The purpose of each Sprint is to deliver Increments of potentially releasable functionality that adhere to the Scrum Team's current definition of "Done."

 Development Teams deliver an Increment of product functionality every Sprint.
 This Increment is useable, so a Product Owner may choose to immediately release it.
 If the definition of "done" for an increment is part of the conventions, standards or guidelines of the development organization, all Scrum Teams must follow it as a minimum.
 If "done" for an increment is not a convention of the development organization, the Development Team of the Scrum Team must define a definition of "done" appropriate for the product.
-If there are multiple Scrum Teams working on the system or product release, the developer teams on all of the Scrum Teams must mutually define the definition of "Done."
+If there are multiple Scrum Teams working on the system or product release, the development teams on all of the Scrum Teams must mutually define the definition of "Done."

 Each Increment is additive to all prior Increments and thoroughly tested, ensuring that all Increments work together.